 Construction projects often require some sort of government approval – but the extent of governmental involvement or the intricacies of the approvals needed vary by project type and scope.
 Whether a project only requires a standard check and authorization of building plans, or requires some use variance, it’s the job of a lawyer involved with construction law to assist the client in obtaining the necessary consent.
 In many cases, the number and identity of the approvals needed is not necessarily clear, and construction lawyers can provide the assistance needed to determine and obtain the proper permits and approvals.

 Additionally, construction participants are often required to possess some specific license in order to legally perform construction work.
 These requirements can be strict.
 The failure to obtain the proper licenses to perform the work being furnished can result in significant penalties.
 In addition to a loss of security rights that might otherwise be available, contracting without a license can be a crime!
-It can preclude the unlicensed party from any right at all to be paid for the work they have performed, and it could even force the unlicensed party to re-pay everything paid for a project worked on while unlicensed.
+It can cause the unlicensed party to lose any right at all to be paid for the work they have performed, and it could even force the unlicensed party to re-pay everything paid for a project.

 Employment law is another critical area of construction law, and it’s one where construction participants themselves must have a firm grasp.
 Turnover is high in construction.
 Hiring, firing, management, discrimination, and hostile work environments all must be dealt with.